LLMs can Perform Multi-Dimensional Analytic Writing Assessments: A Case Study of L2 Graduate-Level Academic English Writing: Introduction

 \item We release a corpus of L2 English graduate-level literature reviews, annotated with multi-dimensional analytic assessments, which will facilitate future studies.

-\item We propose and validate a novel LLM-based framework for evaluating the quality of feedback comments.
-This framework is time- and cost-efficient, scalable, and reproducible, compared to manual judgments.
-It is also interpretable, compared to direct quality ratings.
+\item We propose and validate a novel LLM-based framework, ProEval, for evaluating the quality of feedback comments.
+ProEval is time- and cost-efficient, scalable, and reproducible, compared to manual judgments.
+It is also interpretable and fine-grained, compared to direct quality ratings.

 \end{enumerate}